 3. Servo Valves

-The third and final group of electro-hydraulic systems uses high-response proportional valves or servo valves.
+The third and final group of electro-hydraulic systems uses high-response proportional or servo valves.
 These systems use continuous sensors and electronic control amplifiers to execute the program via machine controls, such as numerical control (NC), computer numerical control (CNC), or direct numerical control (DNC).
-These systems are suitable for applications requiring high precision and responsiveness, such as aerospace and defense, automotive, and manufacturing automation.
+These systems suit applications requiring high precision and responsiveness, such as aerospace, defense, automotive, and manufacturing automation.

 Electro-hydraulic systems have numerous advantages, including high power density, low maintenance, and long service life.
 They can operate under extreme conditions, such as high temperatures, pressure, and corrosive environments, making them ideal for challenging applications.
 Additionally, they offer precise control and can be easily integrated into existing systems.